Patrick Kidd

-He also writes a light-hearted personal blog, The Questing Vole, about politics, history, culture and sport, in which he describes himself as "a 1920s eccentric trapped in the body of a 21st-century journalist.
+The Times hosted his blog Line and Length, "A very English cricket blog".
+He also wrote a light-hearted personal blog, The Questing Vole, about politics, history, culture and sport, in which he described himself as "a 1920s eccentric trapped in the body of a 21st-century journalist.
 Not a very fetching body, either."
 The blog takes its name from the opening of Scoop, Evelyn Waugh's satire on journalism.